vegaf1/xplane-acasx/README.md

 *Obtain a copy of the ACAS sxU algorithm to test the logic on the xplane flight simulator *Ubuntu 18.04, ROS Melodic
 *XPlane11 Flight Simulator
-*XPlane- Connect Plugin (follow instructions on the link to have the plugin show on the XPlane11 window)
+*XPlane- Connect Plugin (follow instructions on the link below to have the plugin show on the XPlane11 window)
     https://github.com/nasa/XPlaneConnect

 ### Installing